 - License: MIT (fully permissive)

-- Self-hosting: Embedded in your React app (no separate hosting needed)
+- Self-hosting: Embedded in your React app (no separate hosting required)

 Best For

-React development teams building content-driven applications who want to empower editors to compose pages visually without losing developer control.
-If you're building a Next.js site and want visual editing without adopting a separate CMS, Puck is the lightest-weight option.
+Puck is best for React development teams building content-driven applications who want to give editors the ability to compose pages visually without surrendering developer control over component design.
+If you're building a Next.js site and want visual editing without adopting a separate CMS, Puck is the lightest-weight option available.

 View Puck on Open Source Alternatives